 Fixed-line Internet user penetration remains low at 12.3%, leaving significant growth potential, which operators are looking to take advantage of.
 We expect strong growth in broadband connections.

-Table of Contents
+Table of Contents Executive Summary

 Market and Competitor Overview

-Uganda in a regional context
+Uganda in a Global Context

+The Uganda Intelligence Report is available now.
 To purchase this report, click the Buy button to add this report to your cart or contact us.

 Pyramid Research’s premium Country Intelligence Reports are available for 65 countries worldwide .
 For more information about this report or a list of countries we cover, please contact us at + 617.747.4100 firstname.lastname@example.org.

 * Available only for countries where data is obtainable.